Constellations and Asterisms

-In Greek myth Taurus is Zeus's guise for the seduction of Europa.
-Yet the bull's red eye still glares at Orion in an enmity created long before the rise of ancient Greece.
-Today's Taurus is a constellation memorable for its two beautiful star clusters and one of the sky's most amazing objects.
+Millennia before the rise of Greece, the bull's red eye glared at Orion.
+But Orion doesn't feature in the Greek myth where Taurus is Zeus's guise for the seduction of Europa.
+Today's Taurus is a constellation memorable for two beautiful star clusters and one of the sky's most dramatic objects.

 Telescopium and Microscopium

 Nicholas-Louis de Lacaille invented over a dozen constellations to fill gaps in the southern sky map.
 Instead of looking to classical mythology, he celebrated the instruments of the Enlightenment.
 Two small faint constellations represent extremes of visual aids – the telescope and the microscope.

 A wreath, a crown, a wheel of torment, a boomerang.
 The constellation Corona Australis has represented them all in different traditions.
 Its stars are dim, but its stories are vivid.

 The Starry Crowns – Corona Borealis

 There are two crowns in the sky, the northern and southern ones.
 Classically, Corona Borealis represents the crown of Ariadne, abandoned heroine of the tale of the Minotaur and the labyrinth.
 More prosaically, in Australian aboriginal astronomy, it's Womera – the Boomerang, which it resembles.